m1foley/mahjongwind/README.md

 - Enforce that the winning tile was the last one picked up
 - Think of a better domain name
 - Robot to allow 2-player games
+- Discards shift when 2nd tile is discarded

 ## Long-term TODOs for public release
 - Real user accounts instead of just web sessions